GeoStructPy

 \[ R_{dg} \geq E_d \]

-Where \(R_{dg} = \phi_g \times R_{ug}\) is the design geotechnical strength, \(\phi_g\) is the reduction factor (0.4 to 0.8 depending on site investigation extent), and \(E_d\) is the factored design load.
+Where \(R_{dg} = \phi_g \times R_{ug}\) is the design geotechnical strength, \(\phi_g\) is the reduction factor (0.4 to 0.8), and \(E_d\) is the factored design load.

 2.2 Serviceability Limit State (SLS)